35 Best Businesses To Start With 5k [Start Today]

 23. Candle Making

-Requirements: A container for the candle, different types of wax, heat source, and stirring equipment
+Requirements: A container to hold the candle, different types of wax, a heat source, and something to stir with.

 Expected Income: $52,168 a year